-- Lola T460 [HU15] (Beng Soeswanto): New to American Ted Wentz and raced in the 1976 Indylantic series, entered by Swan Lager Racing.
+Lola T460 [HU15] (Beng Soeswanto): New to American Ted Wentz and raced in the 1976 Indylantic series, entered by Swan Lager Racing.
 The car remained in Lola's ownership, and was sold at the end of the season via Albert Poon to Indonesian racer Beng Soeswanto, who raced it in the New Zealand Formula Pacific Internationals in January 1977, then in Southeast Asian races later that year.
 He crashed the car at Penang in May 1977, but was back out for the Macau GP in November.
 Believed to have been retained for 1978.

 	- Chevron B39/B40 (Albert Poon): New to LC Kwan (Hong Kong), owner of the Equipe 66 garage, bought a Chevron B39 in late 1977 from Fred Opert for Albert Poon (Hong Kong) to drive in Formula Pacific in Southeast Asia.
-The car was in the UK, not the US, for reasons still to be determined, and before it was shipped to Asia, to was borrowed by Ardmore Racing for Divina Galica to race in the Donington Park F2 event in October 1977, using a Swindon BDX engine.
+The car was in the UK, not the US, for reasons still to be determined, and before it was shipped to Asia, it was borrowed by Ardmore Racing for Divina Galica to race in the Donington Park F2 event in October 1977, using a Swindon BDX engine.
 It was described as a brand new B40, and had been fitted with a set of Ardmore's blue, white and red bodywork to which Olympus signwriting had been applied.
 It was then shipped to Hong Kong in time for the Macau Grand Prix a month later.
 Although Poon entered his car as a B40, an article in the Malaysia Grand Prix race programme in May 1978 described the car as a "new car which he has just bought in the US".
 Also raced by Kevin Bartlett at Macau in 1978 and by Andrew Miedecke at Macau in 1979.
 Then raced by Poon at Macau in 1980, 1981 and 1982.
 Retained by Kwan in Hong Kong until 1989 when it was sold to Gordon Norris and returned to the UK.
 Sold in 2022 to Bruce Balchin (Southampton).